-A nationally recognized leader in the field of emergency management, Carlos is the Chief Development Officer (CDO).
+Carlos Castillo serves as the Chief Development Officer (CDO) for Tidal Basin Group.
 As CDO, Carlos oversees the growth functions of the company and Tidal Basin’s operations in the Caribbean.

 An internationally recognized leader in emergency and disaster management with more than 40 years’ experience, Carlos joined Tidal Basin directly from FEMA, where he most recently held the position of Acting Deputy Administrator for Resilience.
 In this role, he led an organization of more than 1,300 employees and managed the following sectors:

 - The Federal Insurance & Mitigation Administration